 is not UNUSED.

-Run make qemu; user/sysinfotest.c will
+You could run make qemu; but user/sysinfotest.c will

 Your sysinfo will need some helper functions in the kernel.